Lionsberg/lionsberg-wiki/Lionsberg System Design/Jordan's Guide To Lionsberg/Jordan's Guide to Lionsberg.md

 Because it cannot be told or understood literally, the Story has to be told mythologically.

-While it is an extraordinary challenge, I was deeply compelled to begin co-creating a mythical place called Lionsberg in which we could begin to act out the propositions, Logic, and Way of Being in the [[New World]].
+While it is an extraordinary challenge, I was deeply compelled to begin co-creating a mythical place called Lionsberg in which we could begin to act out and [[Embody]] the [[Logos]] and [[Way of Being]] of the [[New World]].

-If enough people simply decided to act it out, as if it were a game we could voluntarily choose to play together, it would actually in-break, displace the [[Old]], and become our present Reality.
+If enough people simply decided to act it out, as if it were a game we could voluntarily choose to play together, the [[New World]] would progressively in-break, displace the [[Old World]], and becomes our present Reality.
+This is because we are the ones who are creating our existing reality.
+We therefore have the power, authority, and responsibility to change it.

 The [[Story of Lionsberg]] is the story of an epic Quest out of the bondage and suffering of the [[Old World]], into an entirely regenerated [[New World]].

 It is an experiment.
 It might work.
+The future might hinge on it.

 ## Your Story

-If it is going to work, I am going to need your help, and I am going to need you to creatively weave your own story into the [[Meta Story]] that is unfolding through us.
+If this is going to work, we are going to have to work on it together.
+I need your help.

+This means that we are going to need to see if we can [[Align]] [[Your Story]] with the [[Meta Story]].

 Would you be willing to in engage in an experiment with me and see what happens?
 The world needs you, and you have a unique and important role to play.
 The [[New World]] cannot become our Reality until we [[All]] decide to play the same overarching and uniting Game, and live in the same overarching and uniting Story.